Spectrum Displays

 The "Second Spectrogram"

 This is a simple "second" spectrum analyser, not as versatile as the display in the main window.
-You can use it to display another portion of the spectrum, or analyze another audio source if you have a stereo soundcard (or 2-channel ADC).
+It can be used to show another portion of the spectrum, or analyze another audio source if you have a stereo soundcard (or 2-channel ADC).

 To open a window the second spectrogram, enter the "View/Windows" menu of the main window, then select "Second Spectrogram".
 To activate the spectrum analyser for the second window, and select the source, use the "Mode" menu of the second spectrogram window.